Optimal trade execution under small market impact and portfolio liquidation with semimartingale strategies: Proofs for Section

 \subsubsection{Proof of Proposition \ref{thmxConv0prop}}

-The proof of the graph convergence of the optimal portfolio processes in the Hausdorff topology follows from Theorem \ref{thmxConv0Specificthm} if strict liquidation is required.
+The proof of the convergence of the optimal portfolio processes in Skorohod $\mathcal M_2$ sense follows from Theorem \ref{thmxConv0Specificthm} if strict liquidation is required.
 If strict liquidation is not required, the results of Section \ref{SectModelEta0} are required to establish the assertion.
 This is not a circular argument since the proofs of Section \ref{SectModelEta0} only use the results of Section \ref{SectModelEtaPositive} concerning the liquidating case $N=\infty$.